JakeSW/strava_to_notion_exporter/README.md

 # Strava to Notion exporter (New Notion API)
 Import Strava activity information to a Notion database.
+Subsequent uploads use the most recent entry in the notion database to not double sync.

 # How to use